Skip to content

 Introduction

-ComputeSDK is a free and open-source toolkit for running other people’s code in your applications.
-Think of it as the “AI SDK for compute” - providing a consistent TypeScript interface whether you’re using E2B, Vercel, Daytona, Modal, CodeSandbox, or Blaxel.
+ComputeSDK is an open-source toolkit for running other people’s code in your applications.
+Think of it as the “AI SDK for compute” - providing a consistent TypeScript interface whether you’re using Railway, E2B, Vercel, Daytona, Modal, and more.

-🔄 Provider-agnostic - Switch between E2B, Vercel, Daytona, Modal, CodeSandbox, Blaxel, and more without code changes
+🔄 Provider-agnostic - Switch between Railway, E2B, Vercel, Daytona, Modal and more without code changes

 🛡️ Security-first - Isolated sandboxes protect your infrastructure